 Both junior and senior faculty expressed a need to build synergy from overlapping interests among faculty members.
 Junior faculty desired conceptual input and guidance from senior colleagues, while senior faculty hoped to have junior colleagues who could assist on project teams.
 As one means of addressing this and other needs pertaining to professional discourse, the college has recently implemented funding for interdisciplinary work groups.
 These workgroups bridge disciplines across the university and bring faculty and doctoral students together for regular discussions.
-Developing these types of intentional relationships across departments, especially those involving students as well as junior and senior faculty, are intended to set the foundation for funded research as well as for expanding connections to community agencies and resources.
+Developing these types of intentional relationships

-d) Professional Development Opportunities
+17 d) Professional Development Opportunities

-Faculty suggested numerous areas for their own professional development, many of which pertain to methodological skills (i.e., structural equation modeling, network analysis, grantsmanship, social time management).
-Additional topics of interest included advanced methods like multilevel/hierarchical modeling and causal inference (e.g., propensity score analysis, instrumental variable analysis), statistical 'refreshers,' intermediate and advanced gualitative methods, survey design for large-scale data collection, innovative methods such as GIS, and meta-analysis or systematic review.
-Faculty were also interested in training on project management, specifically managing teams of faculty and student researchers; this is an essential component of growing one's own research endeavors.

-Doctoral students were interested in learning more about their career options, including different types of faculty appointments (e.g., research, clinical, tenure-track), government and nonprofit jobs, and the job search process.
-Some were interested in working toward independence and positioning themselves for competitive funding, such as early career development awards.
-Others wanted to learn about funding opportunities suited to graduate-level work, such as dissertation grants, travel funding, and other small grants.
-Doctoral students also wished for more exposure to quantitative and qualitative analyses, as well as training in how to write for journals, perform revisions, and so on.
-Doctoral students wanted to build their own teaching skills through hands-on experience.
+Faculty suggested numerous areas for their own professional development, many of which pertain to method-284 ological skills (i.e., structural equation modeling, social network analysis, grantsmanship, time management).
+285 Additional topics of interest included advanced methods like multilevel/hierarchical modeling and causal inference 286 (e.g., propensity score analysis, instrumental variable analysis), statistical 'refreshers,' intermediate and advanced 287 qualitative methods, survey design for large-scale data collection, innovative methods such as GIS, and meta-288 analysis or systematic review.
+Faculty were also interested in training on project management, specifically 289 managing teams of faculty and student researchers; this is an essential component of growing one's own research 290 endeavors.
+Doctoral students were interested in learning more about their career options, including different 291 types of faculty appointments (e.g., research, clinical, tenure-track), government and nonprofit jobs, and the job 292 search process.
+Some were interested in working toward independence and positioning themselves for competitive 293 funding, such as early career development awards.
+Others wanted to learn about funding opportunities suited 294 to graduate-level work, such as dissertation grants, travel funding, and other small grants.
+Doctoral students 295 also wished for more exposure to quantitative and qualitative analyses, as well as training in how to write for 296 journals, perform revisions, and so on.
+Doctoral students wanted to build their own teaching skills through 297 hands-on experience.
+298